 Makana discovered her love for hula at nine years old at a studio that taught hula in Japan.
 She has been dancing this style ever since.
 After she explored other types of dances she knew hula was for her.
 When she first came to the United States she was introduced to another dance studio where her mother also worked.
 Makana’s hula experience as a dancer in Japan made her fall instantly in love with the spiritual art form.
 She is an experienced dancer who works hard to make hula as graceful as it should look.
 As she grew in her Polynesian dance experience, she started participating at shows in county fairs, holiday parades, birthday parties, and other venues.
 Makana took a little break from dancing when she moved all the way from California to Connecticut until life settled down.
 She joined Kaiholunuie in 2018, and realized how much she missed and loved dancing.
 The only regret she has is she didn’t meet Aunty Kekai soon enough!
 When she’s not dancing, Makana loves to cook for her husband Adam, play video games, and play tug of war with her 160lb.
 Newfoundland, Buster.
 She loves the spiritual form of how hula has blossomed in her heart, and wants to share the Aloha spirit with the world.

 Ku’umomi has been a hula dancer since the age of three, learning and studying the art of hula under her mother’s tutelage.
 Upon picking up her first instrument, the flute in fourth grade, she realized how much she loved music.
-Today, Ku’umomi attends the Educational Center for the Arts in New Haven, Connecticut for vocal and instrumental training.
+Ku’umomi attended the Educational Center for the Arts in New Haven, Connecticut for vocal and instrumental training.
 She is classically trained in the flute, and is self-taught in piano, guitar, ukulele, and drums.
 She also sings and writes songs in other genres of music and is currently in the process of releasing an album.
-She is the songstress for Kaiholunuie, which she loves, and balances her performances alongside being a senior in high school.
-She would like to consider a career in Psychology with a minor in music therapy for the future.
+She is the songstress for Kaiholunuie, which she loves, and balances her performances alongside being a university student.
+She would like to consider a career in Psychology with a minor in music therapy.
+Today, Ku’umomi attends the University of New Haven, CT for voice and instrumental training as well as music production.

 Having been born in Kahului, Maui, the heritage and rich cultural experiences Aaron had growing up in Hawaii have always remained in his heart.
 Even after relocating to the mainland as a young boy, Hawaii and it’s culture of food, music, dance, and aloha have remained a big part of his daily life by maintaining cultural values and norms.
 Today, Aaron plays several instruments including guitar, ukulele, and steel guitar.
 Aaron’s true musical loves are playing mele O Hawaii and contemporary arrangements as well.
 Aaron has enjoyed working with Kekai Colello and her Halau Kaiholunuie over the last few years, and is one of Kaiholunuie’s primary musicians and vocalists.
 Aaron currently lives in Killingly, CT with his wife Alison and son Ross.